eringerli/esp32-aog/README.md

 * You can split this into two units: the motor controller and the GPS/IMU stuff.
 * You can solder the wires directly to the esp32 feather, but with the protoboard you can take it away for programming or replacing it.

 > Please consider buying quality components by genuine resellers to support the development of new cool stuff.
+Make sure you get the right module, cheap knock offs sometimes have other, less precise/powerfull but compatible chips on them, like the ads1015 on the ads1115 module.

 # Installation